BenKuhnhaeuser/GPID/README.md

 ### System requirements
 GeneParliamentID is a command-line tool written for Unix-operating systems such as Linux.

 The computational requirements for running GPID depend on the dataset.
-As a point of reference, running the tutorial (100 genes, 91 reference samples and 108 calibration and validation samples) with 1 CPU requires approx. 175 MB memory.
+As a point of reference, running the tutorial with 1 CPU requires approx. 175 MB memory.

 ### Install GPID
 We recommend installation of GPID including all dependencies using [conda](https://www.anaconda.com/docs/getting-started/miniconda/main) with a new environment: